856tangbin/PCMR/README.md

 ## Integrating biological information for enhancing causal inference

 The instrument classified by PCMR can be mapped into genes at the website: https://biit.cs.ut.ee/gprofiler/snpense, and then using those genes for enrichment analysis of biological process at the website: https://biit.cs.ut.ee/gprofiler/gost.
-The enrichment analysis may aid in identifying which IV category determines the causality.
+The enrichment analysis may aid in excluding correlated horizontal pleiotropic variants for enhancing causal inference.

 ```R
 prb_thrd = 0.5